katrina06/katrina06.github.io/index.md

 ## welcome to my site

-my name is ...
+my name is katrina

-katrina

-super cool right
+super cool right.

 ## CORONA SUCKS

-so i bet everyone is pretty much over this global pandemic, i sure am. but everyones probaly super bored aswell. what is everyone doing with all this spare time?
+so i bet everyone is pretty much over this global pandemic, i sure am. but everyones probaly super bored aswell.

-#NETFLIX
+what is everyone doing with all this spare time?

+## NETFLIX
 i can guarantee that most are bingewatching netflix

 because

 soooooooo....

-im going to give you my top five netflix recommendations
+im going to give you **my** top five netflix recommendations!